Solrød Municipality

-Solrød is a municipality in Region Sjælland on the east coast of the island of Zealand (Sjælland) in east Denmark.
-The municipality covers an area of 40 km², and has a total population of 23,794 (2022).
+Solrød Municipality (Solrød Kommune) is a kommune in the Region Sjælland on the east coast of the island of Zealand in east Denmark.
+The municipality covers an area of 40 km2, and has a total population of 24,732 (2025).
 Its mayor is Emil Blücher, a member of the Liberal Alliance political party.
 The municipal seat is Solrød Strand.

 Overview

 Most of the population lives in an urbanized belt between the coast of Køge Bay and the E47 motorway, developed in the 1970s.
 The northern part of the belt is Solrød Stand; this is the site of the municipal council.
 The southern part is Jersie Strand.